deepalisingh11/deepalisingh11/README.md

 ### Hello, I am Deepali :D

-- I am a 24 yo
+- I am a 24 yo from Delhi
+- Incoming MSCS student at UMass Amherst
 - SWE-II at Google Bangalore
 - ex-Advanced Software Developer at Samsung R&D Bangalore
 - BTech. in Computer Science and Engineering at IIT Mandi (2019-2023)
+- Semester Exchange in Informatics at TU Munich, Germany
 - Google Developer Students Clubs Lead at IIT Mandi
-- Semester Exchange in Informatics at TU Munich, Germany (Oct 2021 - March 2022)
 - ex-Community Manager for The Girl Code